Which Airport to Fly Into for Romania

 If the words on your itinerary are Cluj, Sighisoara, the Apuseni mountains or Maramures, fly here, not Bucharest.
 CLJ is the country’s second-busiest airport, with 3.58 million passengers in 2025 (up nearly 10% on the year), and it has crossed the three-million mark two years running.
 That volume matters to you as a traveller, because it means a real spread of budget routes: Wizz Air runs a heavy network to Western Europe (Barcelona, London, Milan, Madrid, Vienna), Ryanair adds London, Dublin and Paris, and Lufthansa and Turkish feed their Munich and Istanbul hubs for connections from further afield.

 The reason to weigh CLJ against OTP is simple geography.
 Cluj to Bucharest is the better part of a full day by road or rail, so flying into the wrong end of the country for a Transylvania trip costs you a day at each end.
-Fly into Cluj and you are already there.
+Fly into Cluj and you’re already there.

 Timisoara Traian Vuia (TSR): the west

 For the Banat and Romania’s western edge, Timisoara is your airport.
-It handled 1.46 million passengers in 2025 and opened a new Schengen departures terminal in 2024, and it is the main hub for the western part of the country, about 12 km northeast of the centre.
+It handled 1.46 million passengers in 2025 and opened a new Schengen departures terminal in 2024, and it’s the main hub for the western part of the country, about 12 km northeast of the centre.
 The route map is smaller than Cluj’s but useful: around 30 flights a day, with regular links to Bucharest, London, Munich, Milan and Brussels.

 Sibiu (SBZ) and Iasi (IAS): the two that fit a specific trip

-Sibiu (SBZ) is a compact airport for the south of Transylvania, and its best feature is how close it is: only 3 to 5 km west of the old town, so you are in one of Romania’s prettiest medieval centres within minutes of landing.
+Sibiu (SBZ) is a compact airport for the south of Transylvania, and its best feature is how close it is: only 3 to 5 km west of the old town, so you’re in one of Romania’s prettiest medieval centres within minutes of landing.
 It carried about 695,000 passengers in 2025.
 The network is modest and mostly Wizz Air (London, Nuremberg, Memmingen, Dortmund and more), plus Austrian to Vienna and Lufthansa to Munich, so whether Sibiu works for you comes down to one question: is there a direct flight from your city?
-If yes, it is the shortest possible route to Sibiu, Sighisoara and the Saxon villages.
+If yes, it’s the shortest possible route to Sibiu, Sighisoara and the Saxon villages.
 If no, Cluj or Bucharest will have far more options.
 See the Sibiu travel guide for what the region holds.

 What about the castle towns and the Danube Delta?

 The Danube Delta is the other special case.
-There is no airport in the delta itself, and even Tulcea, the gateway town, is reached by road or the smaller Suceava-side routes rather than a big airport.
+There’s no airport in the delta itself, and even Tulcea, the gateway town, is reached by road or the smaller Suceava-side routes rather than a big airport.
 You fly into Bucharest, drive or take a train and bus to Tulcea, and then everything is by boat, so a hire car just sits in a car park.
 Our Danube Delta guide explains how to reach it properly.

 Should you rent a car at the airport, or take a transfer?